Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 Currently, the default setting for `supportsK1` is `true` and for `supportsK2` is `false`.

+To test it locally when using the [IntelliJ Platform Gradle Template](https://github.com/JetBrains/intellij-platform-plugin-template), the `platformVersion` in `gradle.properties` should be set to at least `242.21829.15`, which corresponds to `IntelliJ 2024.2.1 (Preview)`.

 A number of third-party plugins may already be enabled in the K2 mode without a `supportsK2` declaration.
 The IntelliJ Kotlin plugin keeps an [internal list](https://github.com/JetBrains/intellij-community/blob/master/platform/core-impl/resources/pluginsCompatibleWithK2Mode.txt) of plugins which are known to be compatible with the K2 mode as they do not use Kotlin analysis.
 The authors of these